 I woke up with my girlfriend.
 She surprised me last night by showing up with a birthday cake and candles.
 I didn’t expect to see her.
 She said she wanted to be alone, which was strange, because she has never once said she wanted to be alone.
 I even insisted that I would come to the city, that I didn’t mind that her place was dirty, that I would clean it and cook for her, but she insisted.
-So I got on the phone with my childhood friend, returning a missed call of his from the weekend, and drove around, ultimately ending up at my favorite little mexican joint to get a burrito.
-Gabriela called me several times, and I told my friend I’d have to call him back, that something appeared to be wrong.
-Gabriela asked where I was, and then the sneaking suspicion hit me that she took a lyft here and surprised me for my birthday.
+So I got on the phone with my childhood friend, returning a missed call of his from the weekend, and drove around, ultimately ending up at my favorite little Mexican joint to get a burrito.
+G called me several times, and I told my friend I’d have to call him back, that something appeared to be wrong.
+G asked where I was, and then the sneaking suspicion hit me that she took a lyft here and surprised me for my birthday.
 I melted.
 I’ve been trying not to think of my birthday.
 My existence doesn’t need celebration, or attention.
 Birthday’s invoke memories of family and longing for belonging, none of which I wish to conjure at the moment.
 It’s been a few months since I decided to step back, and distance myself from my family.
 I love them, yes.
 And it may seem cruel to stop talking to your family, even as they continue to reach out.
 The thought of distancing myself from my mother is particularly painful.
 I know she loves me ever so dearly, and always has, despite whatever has happened or will happened.
 There’s no exact reason for this passive distancing, just a vague sense of otherness I feel, of feeling as though I don’t belong, and I never belonged, unless some conditional circumstances made it convenient, such as the fulfilling the obligations to play family, or celebrate some achievement that a parent would be proud of, such as graduating from college, or winning a competition, or traveling around the world for the sake of manufacturing memories and pictures to share with others that give the impression of close family intimacy and blessing and fortune.
 Am I blessed?
 Without a doubt.
 I count these blessings.
 I have a family, and we all have a commonality.
 It’s in our blood, our blond hair, our eccentric dispositions, our shared trauma, from the continual transitions to new towns or renovating homes or coping with radical death when most families are coping with the next holiday.
 We share that bond.

 When I arrived at my apartment to greet my girlfriend the lights were off save a small candlelight emanating from a cake on the dining room table.
 I walked around the apartment to find her, into my room, into the living room when she jumped from a dark corner and shouted boo!
 And I shouted an ferocious ARGHH!!!
 She nearly gave me a heart attack, and my response almost did the same to her.
 Then we hugged and laughed and melted into each others arms with passionate affection and gratitude.
 We split the burrito I bagged to go and clinked our bottles of Pacifica and enjoyed our meal.
 Had I been home, we would have enjoyed the $40 Whole Food rib eyes that have been aging in the fridge since last friday.
 It would be painfully disappointing if they went to waste.